chilio/laravel-dusk-ci/README.md

 ### **Troubleshooting:**
 - Please check contents of **[DuskTestCase.php](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/DuskTestCase.php)**, you should have it updated accordingly.
+- If you get errors, about wrong chromedriver version, or errors about  **Laravel dusk** not able to connect on port 9515, please consider stopping chromedriver via `stop-chromedriver` and starting proper version of your choosing ('system' or 'project').
+Check **Note on using chromedriver versions**
+- If your Laravel chromedriver version is not recognized properly you can issue `- php artisan dusk:install`
 - Try different tag versions compatible with your project.
 - You can always try older legacy version like for example **chilio/laravel-dusk-ci:php-8.2-legacy** instead of a current version **chilio/laravel-dusk-ci:php-8.2**
 - In your dusk tests remember to use -**>waitFor()** extensively, to make sure, your pages are rendered properly, before test fails.
 Usually, **CI** test environments are much slower, than production or your local dev, cause they need to build caches from scratch.
 - By default, all dusk browser tests are run with a **resolution** 1920x720 and color depth 24 (bits), if you need to change that, add/modify SCREEN_RESOLUTION in your .gitlab-ci.yml in `variables:` section, like for example `SCREEN_RESOLUTION: 1280x720x24`
-- if you experience **/bootstrap/autoload.php** errors, make sure your appropriate **phpunit configs** are updated, especially in line `bootstrap="vendor/autoload.php"`
+- If you experience **/bootstrap/autoload.php** errors, make sure your appropriate **phpunit configs** are updated, especially in line `bootstrap="vendor/autoload.php"`
-- if you get errors, about wrong chromedriver version, or errors about  **Laravel dusk** not able to connect on port 9515, please consider stopping chromedriver via `stop-chromedriver` and starting proper version of your choosing ('system' or 'project').
-Check **Note on using chromedriver versions**
-- if you get warning about mysql `Service runner probably didn't start properly` or other strange behaviours make sure to remove all cache and artifacts routines.
-Depending on your workflow, they might introduce problems to your tests
+- If you get warning about mysql `Service runner probably didn't start properly` or other strange behaviours make sure to remove all cache and artifacts routines.
+Depending on your workflow, they might introduce problems to your tests.
+You should also check, if your gitlab-runner is working in a privileged mode.

 ### **Disclaimer**